Ever wondered how do kids change at secondary school?

 I think there’s something great about kids realising they can now just HANG OUT WITH THEIR MATES and it’s nothing like the playdates they had at primary school.

 I No Longer Need to Speak

-A couple of days ago, it was my sis-in-law’s birthday, and I took Flea shopping to buy a gift.
+A couple of days ago, it was a relative’s birthday, and I took Flea shopping to buy a gift.
 “Oh, isn’t that Ellie and Millie?”
 I said, as we wandered through the department store. (as an aside, from what I can tell, all Flea’s friends have names that sound the same; like Ellie and Millie and Arabella and Gabriella.
 It’s very hard to keep up.)